stevenjaycohen/fountain4vim/README.md

 `LibreOffice` opens the current file in LibreOffice (Writer in this case).

-You can press `DELETE` to delete the HTML and return to your original document.
+You can press `DELETE` to delete the HTML and return to your original document in Vim.